moyicat/moyicat.github.io/_posts/2016-01-01-premade-io.md

 ### Design

 To make the prototype, I designed a block-based data structure.
-Each page is a <span class="small-caps">JSON</span> file containing its metadata, and an array of blocks, and within each block, it points to a premade block in the database, which contains the <span class="small-caps">HTML</span> structure, the <span class="small-caps">CSS</span> styles for it, and also the content added by the user.
+Each page is a <span class="small-caps">JSON</span> file containing its metadata, and an array of blocks, and within each block, there is a pointer linking to a premade block in the database, which contains the <span class="small-caps">HTML</span> structure, the <span class="small-caps">CSS</span> styles for it, and also the content added by the user.

 {% highlight javascript %}
 {